Best Of17 min read

 M1Finance

-M1 Finance occupies a genuinely interesting space.
-It's technically a robo-advisor, but it gives you more control than most — you build your own "Pie" (their term for a portfolio) by selecting funds or individual stocks and setting target allocations.
-Then M1 handles the automatic rebalancing.
-It's robo-execution with a human touch on portfolio construction.
+M1 Finance occupies an interesting spot.
+Technically a robo-advisor, but it gives you way more control than most — you build your own "Pie" (their word for a portfolio) by selecting funds or individual stocks and setting target allocations.
+Then M1 handles automatic rebalancing.
+Think of it as robo-execution with a human component to portfolio construction.

-For passive investors who've done their homework and know they want, say, 60% VTI, 30% VXUS, and 10% BND — M1 is excellent.
-The free tier is shockingly capable, and the M1 Plus subscription ($3/month, or included with certain account balances) adds tax-loss harvesting, a higher-yield cash account, and a lower-rate credit line.
-Fun fact: M1 Borrow offers some of the most competitive margin rates you'll find anywhere for retail investors, which opens up some interesting options if you ever need liquidity without selling positions.
+For passive investors who've done their homework and know exactly what they want — say, 60% VTI, 30% VXUS, and 10% BND — M1 is fantastic.
+The free tier is surprisingly powerful, and M1 Plus ($3/month, or free with certain balances) adds tax-loss harvesting, a better cash yield, and a cheaper credit line.
+And here's something cool: M1 Borrow offers some of the most competitive margin rates around for retail investors, which opens interesting doors if you ever need liquidity without selling positions.

 Key Features: